logo image

 RS Home

-Urquhart Castle is 18 miles south of Inverness, 17 miles north of Fort Augustus, by the Village of Drumnadrochit, top area for the Loch Ness Monster information and sightings.
+Urquhart Castle is 18 miles south of Inverness, 17 miles north of Fort Augustus, by the Village of Drumnadrochit, top area for the Loch Ness Monster information and sightings, built from the 1200s for Alan Durward, later passing to Clan Comyn, then Clan Gordon, then Clan Grant.

 The Castle is open for most of the year, closing at 1800 summer, 1630 winter, with an entrance fee, only closed 25th and 26th December.
 Postcode: IV63 6XJ